-Please keep the following safety rules in mind when burning a candle:
+Enjoy your candle safely; please heed the following safety rules when burning a candle:

 - Always keep a burning candle within sight.
 Extinguish all candles when leaving a room or before going to sleep.
 Be sure the wick ember is no longer glowing.

 - Never burn a candle on or near anything that can catch fire.
 Keep burning candles away from furniture, drapes, bedding, carpets, books, paper, flammable decorations, etc.

 - Keep burning candles out of the reach of children and pets.

 - Trim candlewicks to 6mm each time before burning.
 Long or crooked wicks can cause uneven burning and dripping.